 1 [ARTICLE] 2 2 FORMATION; CERTIFICATE OF TRUST AND OTHER FILINGS; PROCESS 3 SECTION 201.
 CERTIFICATE OF TRUST.
 4 (a) To form a statutory trust, a person must deliver a certificate of trust to the [Secretary 5 of State] for filing.
-6 (b) A certificate of trust must contain: 7 (1) the name of the statutory trust, which must comply with Section 207; 8 (2) the street and mailing addresses of the designated office of the trust; 9 (3) the name and street and mailing address of the initial agent of the trust for 10 service of process; and 11 (4) whether the trust may operate as a series trust.
-12 (c) A certificate of trust may contain any provision in addition to that required by 13 subsection (b) except as otherwise provided in Section 103(c).
-14 (d) Except as otherwise provided in Section 204(c), a statutory trust is formed when a 15 certificate of trust that complies with subsection (b) is filed by the [Secretary of State].
-16 (e) If a provision of a trust instrument is inconsistent with the filed certificate of trust, a 17 filed statement of cancellation or change, or filed articles of conversion or merger, the certificate 18 of trust, statement of cancellation or change, or articles of conversion or merger prevails.
-19 Comment 20 21 22 23 Principal Sources - Uniform Limited Partnership Act §201 (2001); Delaware Statutory Trust Act §3810; Connecticut Statutory Trust Act §34-503.
-23 24 25 26 27 28 Unlike a common-law trust, a statutory trust is a creature of statute.
-A statutory trust comes into existence only if (1) a certificate of trust is prepared and delivered to the specified public official for filing (see Section 204), and (2) the public official files the certificate.
-For more on the meaning of "filing," see Section 204 and the comment thereto.
+6 (b) A certificate of trust must contain: 7 (1) the name of the statutory trust, which must comply with Section 207; 8 (2) the street and mailing addresses of the designated office of the trust; 9 (3) the name and street and mailing address of the initial agent of the trust for 10 service of process; and 11 (4) notice-whether the trust may ereate one or more series under Section 12 401 operate as a series trust.
+13 (c) A certificate of trust may contain any provision in addition to that required by 14 subsection (b) except as otherwise provided in Section 103(c).
+15 (d) Except as otherwise provided in Section 204(c), a statutory trust is formed when a 16 certificate of trust that complies with subsection (b) is filed by the [Secretary of State].
+17 (e) If a provision of a trust instrument is inconsistent with the filed certificate of trust, a 18 filed statement of cancellation or change, or filed articles of conversion or merger, the certificate 19 of trust, statement of cancellation, or change, or articles of conversion or merger prevails.
+20 Comment 21 22 23 24 Principal Sources - Uniform Limited Partnership Act §201 (2001); Delaware Statutory Trust Act §3810; Connecticut Statutory Trust Act §34-503.
+25 26 27 Unlike a common-law trust, a statutory trust is a creature of statute that requires a filing with the state to come into existence.
 Filing rules are typical of limited liability entities.
-Such rules serve a notice function, alerting interested parties
+Such filing rules serve a notice function, alerting interested parties to creation and existence of a new